DirtySenpai/Cheat-Loader-CSGO/README.md

 1. If you update the loader, change the version number in the loader's Form1.vb to the new number and change version.txt on your webserver

-2. Change the folders from "C:\temp\Nova" to whatever you want
+2. Change the folders from "C:\temp\Nova" to whatever you want.
+Do not leave them in this spot.

 3. Status.txt on your webserver works like so.
 0 = offline.
 1 = online.
 2 = maintenance.